FidanVural/DiffusionModels/README.md

 ### 2) Text To Image Stable Diffusion v1.5 Models
 You can try lots of different Stable Diffusion v1.5 models in https://huggingface.co/models?other=diffusers%3AStableDiffusionPipeline.
-You can take a look to some models and usages of the models in [text2image_stable_diffusion_1_5_models.ipynb](https://github.com/FidanVural/DiffusionModels/blob/master/notebooks/text2image_stable_diffusion_1_5.ipynb) notebook.
 Additionally, some outputs of the models below are shown.
 For instance, the first image includes more realistic effects while the second image looks like Vincent Van Gogh's paintings.

 Prompt: "portrait of an pretty ancient woman warrior with tribal makeup detailed, dramatic lighting, mountainous backgrounds, high resolution"